daugaard/linear-regression/README.md

 # Predict the price of a 2000 sq feet property with a 1500 sq feet house
 prediction_data = [2000, 1500]
 predicted_price = linear_regression.predict(prediction_data)
-puts "Perdicted selling price for a 1500 sq feet house on a 2000 sq feet property: #{predicted_price.round}$"
+puts "Predicted selling price for a 1500 sq feet house on a 2000 sq feet property: #{predicted_price.round}$"
 ```

 More details about this example implementation can be found in this [blog post](http://www.practicalai.io/implementing-linear-regression-using-ruby/).